 - spending more time on foreplay

-Poor bladder control can be helped by weight loss (in women who are overweight), pelvic floor strengthening exercises, or vaginal pessaries.
+Poor bladder control can be helped by weight loss (for people who are overweight), pelvic floor strengthening exercises, or vaginal pessaries.
 Medication may also be used to help with bladder control.

 To maintain a healthy heart, quit smoking, maintain a healthy body weight, exercise regularly, and eat a healthy, balanced diet.
 Depending on your risk factors for heart disease, your doctor may recommend medications to reduce your risk, including medications to control your blood pressure or cholesterol.

-Keep in mind that menopause is a normal stage in a woman's life.
+Keep in mind that menopause is a normal stage in a person's life.
 Natural menopause cannot be prevented.

 *All medications have both common (generic) and brand names.
 The brand name is what a specific manufacturer calls the product (e.g., Tylenol®).
 The common name is the medical name for the medication (e.g., acetaminophen).
 A medication may have many brand names, but only one common name.
 This article lists medications by their common names.
 For information on a given medication, check our Drug Information database.
 For more information on brand names, speak with your doctor or pharmacist.